Conservation travel: Help nature while you enjoy it.

 - we gently inform other park users of the laws and codes of the National Parks.
 For instance we often stop and ask dog owners to put their dog on a leash while in the You Yangs Regional Park, which helps protect the wildlife.

 - we are active in promoting the care and rehabilitation of injured native wildlife.
 The owner and several of our Wildlife Guides hold permits for wildlife rescue and care.
+Veterinary bills from any of our research Koalas that are hospitalised are paid by the company.

 - we train all our staff to look out for and report injured native wildlife.
 We stop and check road-killed animals, and often move them off the road to prevent native predators from being killed by cars whilst feeding on roadkill.

-- we drive slowly in National Parks and wildlife areas to avoid killing or injuring wildlife on the road
+- we drive slowly in National Parks and wildlife areas to avoid killing or injuring wildlife on the road.

 - as a serious and committed ecotour operator, our emissions from vehicle fuel have long been a concern for us.
 While we can’t forego the use of vehicles, we do everything we can to limit unnecessary usage.
 So we have implemented a simple, set pickup schedule in Melbourne city, just for the Koalas & Kangaroos IN THE WILD one day tour.
 We have chosen five hotels that are quick and easy to access, are easy to find, and are already popular with our guests and agents.
 This limits fossil fuel use by reducing vehicle travel.